ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 {{site.data.keyword.ghe_long}} is an on-premises, web-based hosting service for Git repos.
 Dedicated {{site.data.keyword.ghe_short}} is for {{site.data.keyword.Bluemix_notm}} Dedicated customers only.
 GitHub Issues is a tracking tool that keeps your work and your plans in one place.
 It is integrated with your development repo so that you can focus on important tasks.
 For more information about Dedicated {{site.data.keyword.ghe_short}} and GitHub Issues, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated?topic=ghededicated-getting-started) and the [GitHub Issues article](https://www.ibm.com/cloud/garage/content/think/tool_github_issues/){:external} on the IBM Cloud Garage Method.

-You can configure {{site.data.keyword.ghe_short}} as a tool integration in your toolchain so that you can manage source code in your company's [{{site.data.keyword.Bluemix_notm}} Dedicated](/docs/dedicated?topic=dedicated-dedicated#dedicated) instance.
+You can configure {{site.data.keyword.ghe_short}} as a tool integration in your toolchain so that you can manage source code in your company's {{site.data.keyword.cloud_notm}} Dedicated instance.

 1. If you are configuring this tool integration as you are creating the toolchain, follow these steps:

  a.
-Before you log in to Dedicated {{site.data.keyword.ghe_short}} for the first time, ask your company's region administrator to add your user ID to your {{site.data.keyword.Bluemix_notm}} Dedicated instance from your company's user registry by using LDAP.
+Before you log in to Dedicated {{site.data.keyword.ghe_short}} for the first time, ask your company's region administrator to add your user ID to your {{site.data.keyword.cloud_notm}} Dedicated instance from your company's user registry by using LDAP.
 For information about setting up your {{site.data.keyword.ghe_short}} account, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated?topic=ghededicated-getting-started).

  b.
 In the Configurable Integrations section, click **{{site.data.keyword.ghe_short}}**.